rokath/tcobs/docs/TCOBSv1Specification.md

 | 20 \* `00` | `Z2 M8 R4`     | 20 \* `FF` | `F2 M8 R4`      | 20 \* `aa` | `aa R4 M4 R3`  |
 | 21 \* `00` | `Z4 M5 Z1`     | 21 \* `FF` | `F3 M5 FF`      | 21 \* `aa` | `aa R4 M5`     |

-As said, these extended possibilities are currently **not implemented** and shown just for discussion.
-A decoder, able to interpret such extension, will decode simple encoding as well.
+These extended possibilities are currently **not implemented** and are shown for discussion only.
+A decoder that can interpret such extensions will also decode the simple encoding.

 ### 3.2. <a id='OtherExample:Anyproposal'></a>Other Example: Any proposal?

-F4 is maybe not use that often and could be used in a completely different way.
-But this would lead to a different method.
+`F4` may not be used very often and could be reassigned for a different purpose, but that would define a different method.

 <p align="right">(<a href="#top">back to top</a>)</p>